 This is the standard route on the states' highest peak.
 Rated 4th class this is often regarded at the most technical state highpoint besides Denali.
 There are many ways to approach it but the two most popular are Froze-to-Death Plateau and the Avalanche Lake/Mystic Lake.
 Once at the saddle between Granite Peak and Tempest Mountain, follow a boot path to the "snow bridge" which is basically a cornice crossing at the top of the Southeast Couloir.
 Just beyond this snow crossing the first 4th class chimney is climbed.
 Continue following cairns up alternating 3rd class ledges and 4th class chimneys to the summit.

 Silver Pillar on Silver Run Peak

 This big wall climb is no joke.
 At the head of Timberline Creek beyond Timberline Lake lies a very prominent pillar looking wall.
-900 feet of 5.10 climbing with level 4 aid climbing is needed to climb this wall.
+900 feet of 5.10 climbing with a little aid climbing is needed to climb this wall.
 It was first climbed by Jim Kanzler and Chad Chadwick in the early 1970's.

 Castle Rock Spire